You are looking at 41-50 of 152 articles

 The contribution summarizes the topic of climate change communication in Switzerland.
 The development of the topic of “climate change” is described and located within the general area of environmental politics in Switzerland, based on the specifics of Switzerland as a small, federal state, and non-EU member with direct democratic political processes.
 Climate change communication then is analyzed based on the results of several content analyses, mostly of Swiss print media, which focus on intensity of coverage, topics, and media frames.
 In the last part, the perception of and attitudes towards environment and climate change are presented and compared to other countries, based on public opinion survey data.

-Climate change communication in the Netherlands started slowly in the 1950s, but it was not until the late 1970s that the issue earned a place on the public agenda, as an aspect of the energy problem, and in the shadow of controversy about nuclear energy.
-Driven largely by scientific reports and policy initiatives, a first climate change wave was observed in 1987–1989, as part of a broader environmental consciousness wave.
-The Netherlands took a very active role in international climate change initiatives at the time, but struggled to achieve domestic emission reductions throughout the 1990s.
-Political turmoil dominated Dutch public debate in the early 2000s, until the movie An Inconvenient Truth triggered the second climate change wave in 2006–2007, generating peak media attention and broad societal activity.
-The combination of United Nations Climate Change Conference (COP15) and Climategate in late 2009 marked a turning point in Dutch climate change communication, with online communication and climate-skeptic voices gaining much more prominence.
-Climate change was pushed down on the societal and political agenda in the 2010s.
-Climate change adaptation received much greater attention during the second climate change wave and was firmly institutionalized in the water sector.
-By 2015, a landmark climate change court case and the Paris Agreement at COP21 were fueling climate change communication again.
+Climate change communication in the Netherlands started in the 1950s, but it was not until the late 1970s that the issue earned a place on the public agenda, as an aspect of the energy problem, and in the shadow of controversy about nuclear energy.
+Driven largely by scientific reports and political initiatives, the first climate change wave can be observed in the period from 1987 to 1989, as part of a broader environmental consciousness wave.
+The Netherlands took an active role in international climate change initiatives at the time but struggled to achieve domestic emission reductions throughout the 1990s.
+The political turmoil in the early 2000s dominated Dutch public debate, until An Inconvenient Truth triggered the second climate change wave in 2006–2007, generating peak media attention and broad societal activity.
+The combination of COP15 and Climategate in late 2009 marked a turning point in Dutch climate change communication, with online communication and climate-sceptic voices gaining much more prominence.
+Climate change mitigation was pushed down on the societal and political agenda in the 2010s.
+Climate change adaptation had received much attention during the second climate change wave and had been firmly institutionalized with respect to flood defense and other water management issues.
+By 2015 a landmark climate change court case and the Paris Agreement at COP21 were fueling climate change communication once again.

 Mehmet Ali Uzelgun and Ümit Şahin